-1. In my outline or my notes, I highlight all the key points where my characters do or see something or meet someone for the first time and I know this will be something bigger, that will be reveled later on in the story.
+1. In my outline or my notes, I highlight all the key points where my characters do or see something or meet someone for the first time and I know this will be something bigger, that will be revealed later on in the story.

 3. I’ve learned that a simple comment a character makes to another character, suddenly creates (for me as a writer) new possibilities of future events that I could write and didn’t see before.
-So when you write try to listen well to what the characters say, and also to how they say it.
+So when you write, try to listen well to what the characters say, and also to how they say it.

 4. There are true and false hints:

-Example for a true hint: The character saw strange blue twinkling lights in the distance… He sees the lights again in the classroom… later on he finds out that he has the power to see ghosts.
+Example for a true hint: The character saw strange blue twinkling lights in the distance… He sees the lights again in the classroom… later on, he finds out that he has the power to see ghosts.
 Just an example, lol.
 The sight mentally prepare the reader for any option you might put later in the story and it wouldn’t be unbelievable.

 Example for a false hint: If we take the example from before.
 The character sees the lights in the distance, he looks at it and wonders what they are, another character suggests the option of ghosts and later in the story… well, that is it.
 Not exactly, lol.
-This will distract the reader, and later on the reader might learn that the character indeed has special powers, but not what he thought before.
+This will distract the reader, and later on, the reader might learn that the character indeed has special powers, but not what he thought before.

 5. Do not bombard the story with hints and clues, try to keep it simple and put only what you think will truly be beneficial for your plot.
 Do not use it so often, the reader will get used to hunt those clues and will get bored with the story (trust me, I know).
 So remember less = more.

 6. I also use foreshadowing as means to jump-start my own creative flow, just as I start writing the story, sort of like a prologue (don’t worry, lol, no prologues).
-I know this will be written only for me and will not enter the book, but it does helps me see a better picture of the story as a whole.
+I know this will be written only for me and will not enter the book, but it does help me to see a better picture of the story as a whole.